IU-MSI Summer Scholars Institute

 The 2014 STEM Summer Scholars Cohort

-The dates for the 2017 STEM Summer Scholars Institute are June 2nd through July 28th.
-Your application is due by February 20, 2016.
+The exact dates for the 2018 Summer Scholars Institute have not bee set, but the dates for the 2017 STEM Summer Scholars Institute werre June 2nd through July 28th, and the application was due by February 20, 2017.

 Eighty-five percent of scholars' academic time during the institute is spent in research projects.